Racing 92: Modern eccentricity

 In a very different vein, much later, in the 1980s, a talented generation of players revived the club's spirit.
 They carried it back to the top of French rugby thanks to their performances on the pitch, but they also wanted to bring the fun back into the game, to take rugby out of its Parisian anonymity.
 They did so through a combination of serious football, humour and self-mockery.
-Their famous antics were invented by the club's backs (including France flyhalf Franck Mesnel and France wing Jean-Baptiste Lafond) who once played a game in Bayonne with berets on their heads as a tribute to the tradition of attacking play of the Basque club Aviron Bayonnais (11 Jan 1987).
+Their famous antics were invented by the club's backs (including France flyhalf Franck Mesnel and France wing Jean-Baptiste Lafond) who once played a game in Bayonne with berets on their heads as a tribute to the tradition of the attacking play of the Basque club Aviron Bayonnais (11 Jan 1987).
 As members of a gang which they called le show bizz, they played other matches with black make-up on (10 April 1988 at Stade Toulousain), hair dyed yellow, bald caps (26 Feb 1989 against Béziers), wigs and even dressed up as pelote players (white shirts, black jackets and berets, again) in March 1990 at Biarritz Olympique.
 In April 1989, they wore long red and white striped shorts to celebrate the sans-culotte who took the Bastille on 14 July 1789.
 They wore long white trousers to look like players of old in the French championship semi-final on 26 April 1987—and won.
 Their best prank was in the next game though: they played the 1987 final against Toulon with a pink bow tie (2 May).
 Just before kick-off, Lafond presented French president François Mitterrand, who always attended the national final, with one of those bow ties.
 They lost that match but went on to play the 1990 final with the same bow ties.
 At half-time, they had a drink of champagne on the pitch to recover from the efforts of the first half—and won what proved to be the club's last top-flight title for a quarter-century.